-The healthcare industry has been in an odd position recently, simultaneously buckling under the weight of COVID-19 cases and finding a glut of resources in other areas due to self-isolating people opting not to see doctors due to their fear of becoming infected.
+The healthcare industry has recently been in an odd position, simultaneously buckling under the weight of COVID-19 cases and finding a glut of resources in other areas due to self-isolating people opting not to see doctors due to their fear of becoming infected.
 Even as they’re steadily urged to seek help when they need it, the urge to wait it out is difficult to resist.
 So let’s say you’re responsible for marketing a healthcare provider or practice in such a position.
 How can you stop this slide and start to effectively reach prospective patients again? in this blog, we will highlight a few tips for achieving a successful marketing plan in a post-COVID world.

 Establish Temporary Health Clinics

 One of the best ways to reassure people that they can (and should) seek medical help when needed — even in the midst of a pandemic — is to appear somewhere in person.
 If you set up a health clinic in a suitable location (somewhere with foot traffic but not too much of it), you can talk to passersby who might have issues they wouldn’t otherwise have spoken about.
 And if those issues are suitably severe, you can talk them into booking full appointments with you.

 This method is already being used to great effect in the online retail world, where sellers who otherwise struggle to convince people of the quality of their products can showcase them (in limited quantities) at pop-up shows.
 Using a mobile pos system that syncs with their online inventory, such a seller can even sell products then and there — and you can do the same with your online booking system, taking full advantage of modern mobile data connections.

 Produce Tentpole Pieces of Expert Content